What Kinds of Reverse Mortgage Loans Are Currently Available?

 What Is a Jumbo Reverse Mortgage or Proprietary Reverse Mortgage?

-Jumbo Reverse Mortgages – also known as Proprietary Reverse Mortgages – are Reverse Mortgages that are structured and backed by private companies.
+Jumbo reverse mortgages are reverse mortgages that are structured and backed by private companies.
 (The HECM programs, by contrast, are structured and insured by the federal government.)

 Any broker licensed by the Federal Housing Administration (FHA) can offer the HECM and any broker licensed by the private company that structured a proprietary reverse mortgage can offer that product.